GOFIRST-Robotics/northstar-robomaster/README.md

 ### Debugging with an ST-Link

-1. Open the folder `aruw-NorthStarFleet2025-project` in VSCode.
+1. Open the folder `aruw-northstar-robomaster-project` in VSCode.
 Hit the debug tab on the left side or type
    <kbd>Ctrl</kbd>+<kbd>shift</kbd>+<kbd>D</kbd>.
 2. Hit the green play arrow on the left top of the screen.
 3. See [this